 Making Sounds (tonal) You have the option of making or collecting sounds that you or your friends make on different instruments, (including your voice or a glass bottle).
 Adding these to your composition could give it direction and lyricism.

 Importing and Editing: Import the sounds into Premiere Pro to edit.

 Make a sequence first that will match your video footage:

 File/ New Sequence /SequencePresets/DigitalSLR/1080p/DSLR 1080p 24 or 30.

 You will layer the sound, using room tone throughout.
 Consider making a bed of sound (lower tones) first adding accents and middle tones afterwards.
 Another way to think about this is the way vocal or instrumental compositions are arranged: Bass, Tenor, Alto, Soprano…Think about the volume of each sound separately from its tone, that is, a low tone could be loudest, a high tone could be quiet (since these are differently received by the ear).

-A rule of thumb is to have volumes on the audio meter peak at -6 db for the sound you want the most obvious, then -12, -18 and -24 for the least obvious.
-(Do not go above 0 db as the sound will cut out)
+A rule of thumb is to have volumes on the audio meter peak at -6db for the sound you want the most obvious, then -12, -18 and -24 for the least obvious. (this means recording most of the sound at LOWER dB so that just the loudest sounds reach the peak...You can set your recorder for field gathering at -20dB.
+Do not go above 0 db as the sound will cut out)